kudobuilder/kudo/keps/0013-external-specs.md

 ## Motivation

-While being able to package our own application definition via [KEP0009](keps/0009-operator-toolkit.md), being able to leverage other application package formats for customization and extension would provide access to a trove of KUDO Frameworks without any additional work required by FrameworkVendors.
+While being able to package our own application definition via [KEP0009](keps/0009-operator-toolkit.md), being able to leverage other application package formats for customization and extension would provide access to a trove of KUDO Operators without any additional work required by OperatorVendors.
 There are

-- Frameworks
+- Operators
 - Helm
 - CNAB
 - OperatorHub

 ### Goals

-- Run non-KUDO defined applications as Frameworks
+- Run non-KUDO defined applications as Operators

 ### Non-Goals